shovon/hyperguard/README.md

 Any object of type `Validator` can implement the `validate` method in their own way.
 It can even invoke the `validate` method from another `Validator`.

+In fact, as far as this library is concerned, you can define your `Validator`s not only by composing simpler validators defined in this library, but also by writing your own.

 ### Composition

 Rather than relying on—arguably—complex configurations and validation engines, Valentina empowers you to define schemas by composing smaller validators.